baqar-abbas/test-assignment-project/README.md

 ## Products Demo (React + Vite)

-A lightweight demo that lists products from DummyJSON and shows product details.
+A test assignment demo that lists products from DummyJSON and shows product details.
 Built with React, Vite, Tailwind, axios, and react-router.

 ## Products Demo (React + Vite)